brothenhaeusler/connect_four/README.md

 * functions as parameters and return values (filter)
 * use of an anonymous function (lambda)

 .. all happening in [here](src/four_wins_functions_functional.py).
 I have to declare that there's a certain tension between writing functional and writing clean code.
 Especially for amateurs, notably the 'final data structure' criterion most certainly shoots KISS.
 My prejudice is, that that is also the case for a significant part of the experienced programmers.
-For that matter I also included a mostly functional (without only having final data structures) [readable version of my main functions](src/four_wins_functions.py).
+For that matter I also included a mostly functional (without only having final data structures) [readable version of my central functions](src/four_wins_functions.py).